PayString/rfcs/src/spec/payid-easy-checkout.md

         ]
      }

-The e-commerce receiver must parse this response, and find a link whose "rel" field has a value of "https://payid.org/ns/payid-easy-checkout/1.0".
-Any link with this relation MUST have a corresponding URI template, as defined in (TODO: link to template syntax) the Template Syntax section of this document.
+The receiver client must parse this response, and find a link whose "rel" field has a value of "https://payid.org/ns/payid-easy-checkout/1.0".
+Any link with this relation MUST have a corresponding PayID Easy Checkout URI Template, as defined in section (TODO: link to template syntax) of this document.

 ### Step 4: Assembling PayID Easy Checkout URL
-The PayID Easy Checkout URL is constructed by applying various values, determined by the receiver, to the PayID Easy Checkout URI template found in the previous step.
+The PayID Easy Checkout URL is constructed by applying the values corresponding to the variables specified in section (TODO: link to template section) to the PayID Easy Checkout URI Template.

 The PayID Checkout URI template MAY not contain the complete set of variables specified in section (TODO link section) of this document.
-However, PayID Easy Checkout clients MUST replace each variable instance with a value.
+However, PayID Easy Checkout clients MUST replace each variable present in the template URI with a value.
 It is RECOMMENDED that PayID Easy Checkout clients have values available for every variable defined, in the case that the PayID Easy Checkout URI Template contains the complete set of specified variables.

 The result of replacing all template variables in the PayID Easy Checkout URI Template with values is a PayID Easy Checkout URL.
 Once obtained, PayID Easy Checkout Discovery is considered to have completed successfully.

 ### Template Syntax
-TODO: Update this for PayID Easy Checkout URI Template

-This specification defines a simple template syntax for PayID Easy Checkout URI transformation.
+This specification defines a simple template syntax for PayID Easy Checkout URI Template transformation.
 A template is a string containing brace-enclosed ("{}") variable names marking the parts of the string that are to be substituted by the corresponding variable values.

-This specification defines several variables, MAY or MAY NOT be present in every PayID Easy Checkout URI Template.
+This specification defines several variables, which MAY or MAY NOT be present in every PayID Easy Checkout URI Template.
 These variables are as follows:

     'amount': The amount that should be sent by the sender to the receiver